KINGS EAST DEVELOPMENT PARTNERSHIP INC.

 The Kings East Development Partnership Inc. (KEDP) was registered as a not for profit association in 2005, as a vehicle to idealize and promote various programs that would see lasting economic benefits come to Sussex and the surrounding areas.

-Currently, the Board has concepted, developed and completed two phases of its latest project, the “Cycling Friendly Community” initiative, which has seen a program of Share the Road recreational cycling signage and the placement of historically themed bike racks in the downtown core. in 2014 these racks will total 20 in number and be available to local merchants for sponsorship, ensuring a continued local interest and providing secure bicycle lockup for local cyclists and tourists alike.
-Annually a “Ride to Work” day will be declared by the Committee and advertised as an encouragement to assist “Green Transportation” in the area as well as Health and Safety for bikers.
-Phase three of the initiative to be completed in 2017, will see area cycling maps rolled out that will allow riders of all abilities to traverse the beauty of the Town and surrounding countryside.
-From time to time, Bike rodeos are held for kids ages 2-12 to teach bike safety, check equipment and provide skill level tests on a short course.
+Currently, the Board has concepted, developed and completed all phases of its latest project, the “Cycling Friendly Community” initiative, which has seen a program of Share the Road recreational cycling signage and the placement of historically themed bike racks in the downtown core. in 2014 these racks will total 20 in number and be available to local merchants for sponsorship, ensuring a continued local interest and providing secure bicycle lockup for local cyclists and tourists alike.
+Annually a “Ride to Work” day can be declared by the Town and advertised as an encouragement to assist “Green Transportation” in the area as well as Health and Safety for bikers.
+Bike rodeos are held from time to time for kids ages 2-12 to teach bike safety, check equipment and provide skill level tests on a short course.
 In 2015 this event attracted 67 participants – an all time high!

 Meet the Board: